ichalana/ichalana/README.md

 - 👋 Hi, I’m @ichalana
-- 👀 I’m interested in Programming and gaming
+- 👀 I’m interested in Machine Learning and AI
-- 🌱 I’m currently learning Creating full fledged websites
+- 🌱 I’m currently studying Information Sciences & Data Science
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me